Founded in London, UK. We respect your privacy.

 2. Running Your Easy Days Too Hard

+When runners feel fit, they let their easy pace creep up.
 For hybrid athletes, this problem compounds because you are also recovering from gym sessions.
-If Monday is heavy squats and Tuesday is supposed to be an easy 8km, but you run that 8km at 5:15/km instead of 5:45/km, you have turned a recovery day into another moderate stress day.
-By the time Thursday's tempo run arrives, your legs have not recovered from either Monday or Tuesday.
+If Monday is heavy squats and Tuesday is supposed to be an easy 8km, running it at the wrong pace turns a recovery day into another stress day.
+If you cannot comfortably hold a full conversation, you are running too fast.

 3. Ignoring the Taper

+The taper is the two to three week period before race day where you reduce training volume.
 For hybrid athletes, the taper applies to the gym too.
 Reduce lifting volume significantly in the final two weeks.
-Keep one light session per week to maintain neural recruitment patterns, but this is not the time for personal bests in the squat rack.
+This is not the time for personal bests in the squat rack.

 4. Fuelling Like a Lifter Instead of a Runner